 GW’s Foggy Bottom campus is located conveniently to three major airports (DCA: Ronald Reagan Washington National, IAD: Washington Dulles International, and BWI: Baltimore/Washington International) and D.C.’s Union Station (for Amtrak, MARC, and VRE rail services, as well as local Metro service).
 Public transit is available from each airport and train station.
 The Foggy Bottom/GWU Metro Stop is located right on campus, with service to the Orange, Blue, and Silver Metro lines.

 GW offers special rates to a number of local hotels.
-If you use another website to find accommodation, GW is near the following DC neighborhoods: Foggy Bottom, West End, Georgetown, Dupont Circle, and Downtown.
+If you use another website to find accommodation, GW is near the following DC neighborhoods: Foggy Bottom, West End, Georgetown, Dupont Circle and Downtown.

 You will fill out a profile as part of your Housing application, which includes ranking residence halls by preference.
 The Campus Living & Residential Education team works hard to place students in one of their preferred choices (unless you are already assigned to a living-learning community with a designated residence hall).

 Housing assignments will be released over the summer.
 Updates will be communicated via email to all students.
-The Housing application opens on May 14 and closes on June 8.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
-Once a student is enrolled at GW, they have the right to inspect and review their own education records, as well as designate who has access to their student records.
+Once a student enrolled at GW, they have the right to inspect and review their own education records, as well as designate who has access to view their student records.
 You can access the Student Consent form online.